streetturtle/streetturtle.github.io/_posts/2015-03-26-awesome-wm-quickstart.markdown

 There are two types of themes: for awesome: which basically applies to top panel, widgets and for applications: GTK themes.

-Regarding GTK themes to check available ones you need to install `lxappearace` application which allows you to change theme:
+Regarding GTK themes to check available ones you need to install `lxappearance` application which allows you to change theme:

 {% highlight bash %}
 sudo apt-get install lxappearance